 COVID Library Updates

-We are pleased to welcome visitors to the public spaces and current exhibits at Sterling Memorial Library (including the nave, the Hanke Gallery, the Wall Street Exhibition Corridor, and Gilmore Music Library); the Beinecke Library exhibition gallery; and the Lewis Walpole Library during designated visitor hours.
+Visitors are welcome to the public spaces and current exhibits at Sterling Memorial Library (including the nave, the Hanke Gallery, the Wall Street Exhibition Corridor, and Gilmore Music Library); the Beinecke Library exhibition gallery; and the Lewis Walpole Library during designated visitor hours.
 All visitors must be vaccinated and boosted when eligible.
 See “Vaccination Requirements,” below, for details and required documentation.
 See current exhibitions and related news.

 Library hours and access may shift without notice in response to weather, changing pandemic circumstances and University guidance.
 Always check library hours on the library website before coming to campus.
 (Yale Library hours listed in Google are not always accurate, especially in cases of inclement weather, holidays, or other unusual circumstances.)